Alcohol can damage the heart or interfere with the way it works if you have:

 Reducing the amount you drink can help you lose weight.
 This is also good for heart health.

-Hypertension causes most problems when it’s left untreated.
+Hypertension causes problems if you do not get treatment.
 Get your blood pressure checked regularly so that you can get treatment if you need it.

 Your GP or pharmacist can check your blood pressure.